New York Community Bancorp To Receive More Than $1 Bln Investment

-WASHINGTON (dpa-AFX) - New York Community Bancorp Inc. (NYCB) said that Liberty Strategic Capital, Hudson Bay Capital, Reverence Capital Partners, Citadel Securities, other institutional investors and certain members of the company's will make a combined over $1 billion investment in the company.
+WASHINGTON (dpa-AFX) - New York Community Bancorp Inc. (NYCB) said that Liberty Strategic Capital, Hudson Bay Capital, Reverence Capital Partners, Citadel Global Equities, other institutional investors and certain members of the company's will make a combined over $1 billion investment in the company.

 Liberty is expected to invest $450 million, Hudson Bay will invest $250 million, and Reverence will invest $200 million as part of the transaction.